Leonardomav/ubiwhere-challenge/README.md

  - Only staff can update occurrence status.

 ### Postman Collection
-To easily present and test the implemented endpoints a Postman Collection is provided at [WIP]
+To easily present and test the implemented endpoints a Postman Collection is provided [here](https://www.getpostman.com/collections/af5ca37b2c5550c8ad86)